-Weber’s research cuts across the topics of energy, the environment, and well-being.
-He regularly engages non-academic audiences and has extensive policy experience, having worked at a Federal statistical agency (the USDA Economic Research Service) and the White House (the Council of Economic Advisers).
+Jeremy Weber teaches and researches the policy and economics of environmental and energy issues.
+His work applies rigorous statistical analysis and draws from extensive policy experience, having worked as a research economist at a Federal statistical agency (the Economic Research Service) and as a chief economist at the White House (the Council of Economic Advisers).

 - “How Should We Think about Environmental Policy and Jobs?
 An Analogy with Trade Policy and an Illustration from U.S. Coal Mining”, Review of Environmental Economics and Policy 14(1): 44-66, 2020.